Light in correlated disordered media

 Let us then expand $\tilde{\Sigmaop}$ in Eq.~\eqref{SigmaFormal3} near $\langle \tilde{\Tgcal} \rangle = \tilde{\Tgcal} - \Delta \tilde{\Tgcal}$, \be \tilde{\Sigmaop} \sim \bra \tilde{\Tgcal} \ket + \bra \Delta \tilde{\Tgcal} \Hcal \Delta \tilde{\Tgcal} \ket + \cdots \equiv \tilde{\Sigmaop}_1 + \tilde{\Sigmaop}_2 + \cdots. \ee We have introduced here a new ``dressed'' propagator, \be \Hcal = \left[ \Ig - \TGcalb \bra \tilde{\Tgcal} \ket \right]^{-1} \TGcalb. \ee Noting that $\langle \tilde{\Tgcal} \rangle$ corresponds to an average polarizability of the medium (for $k_\text{b} a \ll 1$, see Eqs.~\eqref{T0}), one understands that $\Hcal$ describes the fact that the fields propagate from fluctuation to fluctuation via a medium with a permittivity that can differ from the background permittivity $\epsilon_\text{b}$~\cite{bedeaux1973critical,felderhof1974propagation}.

-The self-energy (for the average exciting field) in Eq.~\eqref{eq:sigma_exc-expansion} now explicitly depends on the spatial correlations of the fluctuations of $\tilde{\Tgcal}$, i.e. of the polarizability of small volume elements.
-In most practical cases, the expansion is stopped at the second order, corresponding to the so-called ``bilocal'' approximation~\cite{tsang2001scattering}, due to the lack of information on higher-order correlation functions in real systems.
+The self-energy for the average exciting field, $\tilde{\Sigmaop}$ in Eq.~\eqref{eq:sigma_exc-expansion}, now explicitly depends on the spatial correlations of the fluctuations of $\tilde{\Tgcal}$ (i.e., of the polarizability of small volume elements).
+In most practical cases, the expansion is limited to second order, corresponding to the so-called ``bilocal'' approximation~\cite{tsang2001scattering}, due to the lack of information on higher-order correlation functions in real systems.

 Expanding $\Sigmaop$ in Eq.~\eqref{Sigma_Sigmatilde} near $\tilde{\Sigmaop}_1$, we obtain \be \Sigmaop &\sim& \tilde{\Sigmaop}_1 \left[ \Ig + \gb \tilde{\Sigmaop}_1 \right]^{-1} + \tilde{\Sigmaop}_2 \left[ \Ig + \gb \tilde{\Sigmaop}_1 \right]^{-2} + \cdots \nonumber \\ &\equiv & \Sigmaop_1 + \Sigmaop_2 + \cdots \ee The self-energy is now expressed in terms of the scattering properties of vanishingly small, individual scattering elements.